Nirmal201/Nirmal201/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Inmproving my JavaScript Skills.
+Improving my JavaScript Skills.
 - 🌱 I’m currently learning ...
 JavaScript and The WEB.
 - 👯 I’m looking to collaborate on ...
 React.js.
 - 🤔 I’m looking for help with ...
 Datastructure and Algorithms.